Kavka1/Preference-RL/README.md

 ## Existing works

-Categorized by the research problems than methods.
+Categorized by the research problems then methods.

 ### <u> Directly learning from preferences without fitting a reward model?</u>